usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 ### CAO

-CAO [3,4] is a domain-specific programming language (DSL), that focuses on cryptographic primitives.
+CAO [3,4] is a domain-specific programming language (DSL) that focuses on cryptographic primitives.
 Like Usuba, CAO started from the observation that writing primitives in C either leads to poor performances because the C compiler is unable to optimize them well, or to unmaintainable code because optimizations are done by hand.